FindLaw: 2002–present: growth under Thomson Reuters

 In 2001, Thomson West (formerly West Publishing company, currently Thomson Reuters) acquired FindLaw.

 FindLaw surpassed $100 million in yearly revenue in 2007, and $200 million in 2012.

 It launched Web Advantage and video services in 2008.
 In 2009, FindLaw expanded internationally by acquiring Contract Law in the UK (divested in 2012).
 It began providing website services to international law firms the following year.

 Between 2010 and 2013, FindLaw significantly increased its footprint in the online legal network and directory space by acquiring SuperLawyers (2010), a business that recognizes the top attorneys in the U.S., and LawInfo.com (2013).
 The LawInfo acquisition included Abogado.com, a Spanish language website that provides legal information and a lawyer directory to Spanish speakers in the U.S.

 Also in 2010, FindLaw provided a blog option to its website clients.
 The posts were later promoted on Facebook when FindLaw launched social media services (2015).

 FindLaw debuted do-it-yourself estate planning and business formation services in 2022, allowing consumers to create simple estate plans and form simple business entities.

-In October 2024, Thomson Reuters announced it would sell FindLaw to Internet Brands.
+In October 2024, Thomson Reuters sold FindLaw to Internet Brands.

 Products and services of FindLaw.com

 The website FindLaw.com includes extensive legal information presented in the form of U.S. case law found on caselaw.findlaw.com, and in comprehensive review like in the case of Tinker v.
 Des Moines School District (1969) that helped define first amendment rights of students in the United States.
 FindLaw.com also presents state and federal statutes like in the legal summary of California Marijuana Laws that details the legality of possession and use of cannabis in the state of California.
-U.S. codes are published on codes.findlaw.com and present common codes like New York’s consolidated laws for labor laws.
+U.S. codes are published on codes.findlaw.com and present common codes like New York's consolidated laws for labor laws.
 FindLaw.com also offers legal articles and blogs on a wide range of historical and new legal cases and codes like the 2022 overturn of Roe v Wade.

 The website FindLaw.com also includes a free attorney directory on lawyers.findlaw.com that allows consumers to browse and select lawyers by their geographical location and practice areas of the law.

 The website FindLaw.com also offers DIY services and products for consumers in need of legal assistance.

 The company also published the magazine Writ, whose contributors (mostly legal academics) argued, explained, and debated legal matters of topical interest.